-- The job of the minister of hospitality will be to ensure that the church does not exceed the capacity of 150 people for any given Mass, direct people to their seats, direct the line for the reception of Holy Communion and direct the exit from the church at the end of Mass
+- The job of the minister of hospitality will be to direct people to their seats, direct the line for the reception of Holy Communion and direct the exit from the church at the end of Mass

-- always to friendly and welcoming.
+- Always be friendly and welcoming.
 Calm people’s nerves and assure them that the church is a safe place to be in public.

 - You will be part of a Mass team of about 4 people.